gethiox/HIDI/README.md

   it can be run on x64 dedicated tower PC
 - In the case of Pi Zero, thing like USB HAT may be very useful
 - **decent MIDI interface**, please avoid cheap china USB interfaces, [it has problem with receiving data](http://www.arvydas.co.uk/2013/07/cheap-usb-midi-cable-some-self-assembly-may-be-required/)
-  (unless you have old version lying around, it may work)
+  (unless you have old version lying around, it may work just fine)
   ![no china usb midi](./docs/no-china-usb-midi.png)
 - If you don't have spare MIDI ports on your PC, two identical USB MIDI interfaces with some DIN 5p bridges may be useful
 - **Keyboards**, **gamepads** :)